RobCoIndustries/pipboylib/README.md

 See [pipboyrelay](https://github.com/rgbkrk/pipboyrelay) for an example usage.

 Totally a work in progress.
-This is intended to become just a library, with a main outside.
+Checkout the TODO/ROADMAP to see what you could help with.

 ## Requirements

+You'll need Fallout 4 for the PC, PS4, or XBONE.
+Failing that, using this near your loved ones on the same wifi network is also fun.

 You'll need node & npm.
 Go get 'em then install `pipboylib`.